mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/orb-extractor/package-use.rst

 Hardware Requirements
 -----------------------------------------------------------------------------
-Any of the following CPU with integrated |intel| GPU.
+Any of the following CPU with integrated Intel® GPU.

 .. code-block::